Judge to hear arguments this week on multiple issues in Delphi murder case involving Richard Allen - NewsBreak

 Attorneys want to know if the state has any exculpatory information that could clear Allen, along with dates and times that he appeared in any police lineups and who viewed the lineups or photo arrays featuring him.
 Information involving searches and search warrants is also part of the request.

-The broad request for information includes cell phone tracking data and any charts or exhibits the state has prepared as part of its case.‘I throw myself at the mercy of the court’: Man arrested in Delphi murders asks for public defender
+The broad request for information includes cell phone tracking data and any charts or exhibits the state has prepared as part of its case.

 The motion also requests information related to a lawsuit involving the Carroll County Sheriff’s Office as well as the personnel records of Tobe Leazenby, Tony Liggett and Michael Thomas.